turingschool/front-end-curriculum/projects/module-1/romcom-pair-v2.md

 You are welcome to add your own extensions.
 Be sure they are thoughtful in terms of UX/UI, and that they do not break any prior functionality.

 - Implement data validation and error handling into the form (disable the button until all fields are filled, provide error messages if data entered is not correct, etc)
+- In the main cover view, allow users to click each piece of the cover (image, title, descriptors) to update just that piece with another random item from the appropriate array
 - When a user single clicks a saved cover, create a modal to view it larger
 - Allow users to drag and drop saved posters into whatever order they want them to appear